adamjimenez/jstree-table/README.md

 * value: value of the data element that rendered this cell
 * column: header for the column
 * node: reference to the &lt;li&gt; element in the tree that starts the row with the clicked cell
-* grid: reference to the &lt;div&gt; element in the grid that was clicked
+* table: reference to the &lt;div&gt; element in the table that was clicked
 * sourceName: name of the element in the original data that contained this value, as provided by the config in the columns "value" for this column